Anion Gap (Blood)

 What is this test?

-This test looks at electrically charged particles in your blood to help your doctor diagnose acid-base imbalances.
-The test results are calculated from the results of an electrolyte panel, another blood test.
+This test looks at electrically charged particles in your blood.
+This helps your health care provider diagnose acid-base problems.
+The test results are done from the results of an electrolyte panel, another blood test.

-The value for the anion gap tells your doctor something about which charged particles besides sodium, chloride, and bicarbonate ions must be in your blood to make it neutral.
+Your blood contains sodium, chloride, and bicarbonate.
+All of these are charged particles.
+The value for the anion gap tells your health care provider something about which other charged particles must be in your blood to make it neutral.

-This test gives clues about different types of acidosis, when your blood is too acidic; and alkalosis, when your blood is not acidic enough.
+This test gives clues about different types of acidosis, when your blood is too acidic.
+It also tells your provider about alkalosis, when your blood is not acidic enough.
 Acidosis in particular can be life-threatening, so it's important to find the cause and treat it as soon as possible.

 Metabolic acidosis may be caused when:

 Your body makes too much acid.
-For example, lactic acidosis may occur if you exercise too much.
-People with diabetes may develop ketoacidosis, in which their body makes acids called ketones.
-And certain poisons, such as methanol (wood alcohol), too much aspirin, or antifreeze, may also lead to acidosis.
+For example, lactic acidosis may happen if you exercise too much.
+People with diabetes may get ketoacidosis.
+This means their body makes acids called ketones.
+And acidosis can also be caused by certain poisons, such as methanol (wood alcohol), too much aspirin, or antifreeze.

 You lose too much bicarbonate.
 This can happen if you have diarrhea.
-It can also happen with a condition called proximal renal tubular acidosis, in which the kidneys do not reabsorb enough bicarbonate and it is lost in urine.
+It can also happen with a condition called proximal renal tubular acidosis.
+In this condition the kidneys do not take in enough bicarbonate and it is lost in urine.

 Your body doesn't get rid of enough acid in your urine because of problems with your kidneys.